-No, the Arctic Hideaway is a place to dive into your processes.
-We have artists working here all year round but we also invite anyone who wants to understand their nature while immersed in our nature.
-We wanted to create the worlds most beautiful working space, but it seems that we also created a very nice environment to rest and reset.
+The Arctic Hideaway is a place to dive into your processes.
+We invite anyone who wants to understand their nature while immersed in our nature.
+You’ll have your own sleeping cabin but you decide what type of rest you need here.
+We wanted to create the worlds most beautiful working space, but it seems that we also created a place to reset your ideals.

-If you want arranged activities, tours or restaurant experiences then this is not the right place for you.
-Instead see a stay with us as a gift to yourself – the luxury is the simplicity of a day with yourself, relaxation when options are removed and there is only one type of coffee to chose from…
+See a stay with us as a gift to yourself – luxury is the simplicity of a day with yourself, relaxation when options are fewer and time isn’t about minutes or hours.

 Pack wool.
 Even in the summer.
 Pack for wind and pack for rain.
 And pack a pair of shorts for the sauna.
 Then you have packed perfectly.